01You Have to Change Your Lifestyle

 Go into debt repayment with an idea of how long it will take to pay off your debt.
 Every few months, use a debt calculator to figure out how much longer you’ll need to repay your debt with your current monthly payment.
 That check-in will give you an idea of where you stand and keep you from feeling like you’re wandering around in a debt repayment tunnel with no end in sight.

-7 Reasons It's so Hard to Pay Off Debt
+7 Reasons It's so Hard to Get out of Debt

 Paying off debt is not without challenges.
 If you've tried or even thought about getting out of debt, you've probably already realized how hard it is.
 Here are a few reasons that getting out of debt is so hard.